-Tango La Nacional, Thursdays at La Nacional in Chelsea, is the New York City Milonga that gets as close to Buenos Aires as you can get in New York.
+Tango La Nacional, Thursday nights at La Nacional in Chelsea, Manhattan, is as close as you can get to Buenos Aires in New York.

 The energy of a milonga comes from its organizers.
 Juan Pablo Vicente and Coco Arregui are both Argentine, so the Argentines go there.
 Coco is serious and quiet, while Juan Pablo has a big generous Argentine sense of humor.
 They make a good team.